bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 - Review Tracey's Co-op incorproation designs for step 1 2 and 5
 - Review wireframes Co-op incorproation for step 3 and 4
 - When co-ops need "majority of directors in Canada", would 2 in canada and 2 outside of canada be ok?
 What are the specifics of this rule?
 Should we discuss with policy?
+- Is the person who is certifying ALWAYS the same person as the completing party?